nadavmatalon/bookmark-manager/README.md

 app to work.

-To install the app, __clone the repo__ to a local folder and then run the following commands in terminal to create the databases (test &amp; development) and run the local server:
+To install the app, __clone the repo__ to a local folder and then run the following commands in terminal to create the databases (test &amp; development):

 ```
 $> cd bookmark-manager